ucla-data-science-center/intro-r-tidyv/_episodes/10-tidycensus.md

 ~~~
 {: .error}

-The two census tracts with `NA` values are the airport on the west side and the University of Utah on the east side.
-You can very obviously see the east-to-west gradient that comes as no surprise to us locals, and that priciest tract is up against one of the canyons with beautiful views.
+* The two census tracts with `NA` values are the airport on the west side and the University of Utah on the east side.
+You can very obviously see the east-to-west gradient
+* and that priciest tract is up against one of the canyons with beautiful views.
 But mainly please notice with what ease I made this interactive map!

+## Los Angeles example